joaoestgon/joaoestgon/README.md

 ### Master's Student @ University of Minho | Software Engineering

-- 🔭 I’m interested in Cryptography, Security Technologies, Web Development and AI.
+- 🔭 I’m interested in Cryptography, Security Technologies, Web Development and NLP.
 - :computer: Here you can see some of the **projects developed by me** and others **together with other colleagues**.

 <!---